ProjectUNBI/Connect/README.md

 * Android and Windows(via Tasker and Eventghost)

 # First things First
-* it will not work in dynamic type of ip
+* it will not work in dynamic type of Ip.
 * You need to set up the devices into static ips.
-  It can be done from your router or from your devicec.
-For setting up static ip from router,go to the router setting and assign each device's MAC address with specific static ip.If you want to assign from your devices, for example from your android phone, Go to the setting>wifi>connect to the wifi>long press the wifi and click on "Modify network">go to advance options>Changes Ip setting from DHCP to "Static" and fill up it.
+  It can be done from your router or from your devicec. <br/>For setting up static ip from router,go to the router setting and assign each device's MAC address with specific static ip.<br/>If you want to assign from your devices, for example from your android phone, Go to the setting>wifi>connect to the wifi>long press the wifi and click on "Modify network">go to advance options>Changes Ip setting from DHCP to "Static" and fill up it.

 # Android to Android (via Tasker)
 * Download the app